BioPsyk/cleansumstats/README.md

 nextflow run nf-core/cleansumstats -profile test,<docker/singularity/conda>
 ```

+## Use your own data

 iv.
 Prepare reference data
 ```bash
 #this takes time, but only has to be done one time.

 ```

 v.
-Prepare meta data for each sumstat file to process:w
+Prepare meta data for each sumstat file to process
 ```bash
 #this takes time, but only has to be done one time.